 BBYO is not licensed or authorized to answer questions regarding your teen’s travel insurance policy or options.
 When it comes to travel insurance, all questions regarding insurance matters must go directly through our licensed travel insurance agent.
 Our customer service team can assist only when submitting a claim.

 CODE OF CONDUCT

 The BBYO Code of Conduct is designed with the health, safety and well-being of teens, staff, advisors and participants in mind.
 Teens are expected to follow all program rules and to act in accordance with the values of BBYO so that they are seen as role models within BBYO and the community at-large.
 Failure to do so could result in disciplinary action up to and including dismissal from a program and/or expulsion from BBYO.
 Read the full Code of Conduct here.

 There are so many ways for you to extend your fun, learning, and self-exploration this summer by combining experiences.
-Additional information about 2021 connections will be available here.
+Explore your 2023 connection options here.